carpentries/instructor-training/episodes/18-management.md

 >>
 >>- Whenever possible, the person who is not teaching should stay engaged
 >>  with the class.
 Monitor the shared notes, keep an eye
->>  on the learners to see who's struggling, jot down some feedback to
+>>  on the learners to see who is struggling, jot down some feedback to
 >>  give your teaching partner at the next break - anything that
 >>  contributes to the lesson is better than anything that does not.
 It is
 >>  easier for the other instructor to take a break to catch up on outside